 “I bore these sufferings with great composure, in fact with joy, except at first when the pain was too severe.
 What followed seemed to hurt less.
 I was completely surrendered to the will of God even if he intended to burden me like this forever… The other sisters wondered at my God-given patience.
 Without Him I truly could not have borne so much with so much joy.”
 (2)

 When she was a little better she resumed her prayers with renewed vigour.
-However after telling others of her visions and spiritual experiences, she was dissuaded from persuading them.
+However after telling others of her visions and spiritual experiences, she was dissuaded from pursuing them.
 Certain clergy felt they were delusions of the devil.
-As a result, for many years Teresa lost the confidence to pursue her prayers and her spiritual life was almost put on hold.
+As a result, for many years Teresa lost the confidence to practise her prayers and her spiritual life was almost put on hold.
 However, when Teresa was 41, she met a priest who convinced her to go back to her prayers and implore God to come back.
 Initially, she had some difficulty sitting through prayers.
 She wryly remarked the end of the hour’s prayer couldn’t come soon enough.
 However, in the course of time, she became absorbed in deep contemplation in which she felt an ever growing sense of oneness with God.
 At times she felt overwhelmed with divine love.
 The experiences were so transforming, she at times felt the illumining grace of God would wash her soul away.
 She was so filled with divine contemplation it is said at times her body would spontaneously levitate.
 Teresa, however, was not keen on these public displays of ‘miracles’.
 When she felt it happening she would ask other nuns to sit on her to prevent her floating away.